f5alliances/f5_provisioner/README.md

 # F5 PROVISIONER

-## LAB PROVISIONER
+## Overview
+An automation sandbox as a service, deployed in AWS, which can be used with F5 best practice templates for major use-cases​.

+## How to use?
- - [AWS Lab Provisioner](provisioner) - playbook that spins up instances on AWS for students to perform the exercises provided above.
+ - [AWS Lab Provisioner](provisioner) - playbook that spins up instances on AWS for students to perform the exercises prov  ided above.

-## SELF-PACED EXERCISES
+## So What?
  - Workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP/instructor_inventory) after the provisioner is run and is succesful.
 Example:
    ```
    [all:vars]